Eastman memos

 The Eastman memos, also known as the "coup memo", are documents by John Eastman, an American law professor retained by then-President Donald Trump, advancing the fringe legal theory that the Presiding Officer of the United States Senate, either the President of the Senate or the President pro tempore, has the unilateral authority to count, deliberate over, and reject certified state electors and electoral votes.
-This theoretical power could be used to nullify an election in order to produce an outcome personally desired by the senate president, potentially including: a result in his own party's favor; retaining himself as Vice President; if the senate president is himself a presidential candidate, to unilaterally make himself president-elect.
+This theoretical power could be used to nullify an election in order to produce an outcome personally desired by the senate president, potentially including: a result in his own party's favor; retaining himself as vice president; if the senate president is himself a presidential candidate, to unilaterally make himself president-elect.

 Trump and Eastman adhered to the memos in an unsuccessful campaign to pressure then-vice president Mike Pence into obstructing the 2021 United States Electoral College vote count and overturning the 2020 United States election of Joe Biden, in an attempt to have Trump retain power.
 The Trump campaign engaged Eastman with a formal retainer agreement signed December 5 for services in litigating the election outcome.
 The memos have been described as an instruction manual for a coup d'état.

 Overview

-After the 2020 United States presidential election in which Joe Biden prevailed, then-incumbent Donald Trump, as well as his campaign, his proxies, and many of his supporters, pursued an aggressive and unprecedented effort to deny and overturn the election by means of a legalistic soft coup (or self-coup).
-In late December 2020, Trump and some of his supporters, such as former National Security Adviser Michael Flynn, began to promote the idea of the "Pence Card", a legal theory by which then-Vice President Mike Pence had unilateral authority to reject electoral votes from states deemed to be fraudulent.
-The theory originated with a two-page proposal tweeted to Trump by Flynn associate Ivan Raiklin on December 22.
+Journalist Barton Gellman, writing for The Atlantic, stated in September 2020 that "sources in the Republican Party" were claiming that the Trump campaign was planning on requesting state legislatures to "exercise their power to choose a slate of electors directly" in the case that Trump lost the upcoming 2020 United States presidential election.
+This idea, which was based upon the independent state legislature theory, was mentioned by former Energy Secretary Rick Perry in a text message to White House Chief of Staff Mark Meadows after election day.
+Republican activist Cleta Mitchell sent Eastman an email on November 5, asking him to write a legal memo explaining the theory.
+During a meeting with his advisors on November 11, President Trump was interested in the idea of state legislatures appointing Republican electors.
+Beginning in November, a lawyer named Kenneth Chesebro wrote a series of legal memorandum for the Trump campaign developing what would later be referred to as the fake electors plot.
+The memos outlined a plan where the Trump campaign would submit documents in several states which claimed to be legitimate electoral certificates for President Trump and Vice President Mike Pence.
+After the submission of these documents, it was intended that the presiding officer of the United States Senate, either President of the Senate Pence or President pro tempore Chuck Grassley, would claim to have the unilateral power to reject electors during the January 6, 2021 vote counting session; the presiding officer would reject all electors from the several states in which the Trump campaign had submitted false documents, thereby overturning the election results in favour of Trump.
+Although he initially disputed the constitutionality of the senate president's alleged unilateral power, Eastman would later use Chesebro's proposals as the basis for his own memos.